Best Foodie Tour in Bangkok!

 Bangkok Tours

-The Tuk-Tuk Urban Odyssey tour stops at four restaurants and all restaurants providing generous servings.
+The Tuk-Tuk Urban Odyssey tour stops at four restaurants and all restaurants provide generous servings.
 Each tour can accommodate 1-15 persons.
 Children under five are not allowed for safety reasons.
 The tour takes place rain or shine.
 You can bring an umbrella just in case it rains.
 But, it is more adventurous to go without one!

 Pro-tip: Make sure to come hungry because the portions are generous!

-Taste of Thailand has several other tour options in Bangkok and are they have tour offices throughout Asia.
+Taste of Thailand has several other tour options in Bangkok and they have tour offices throughout Asia.

 If your travels lead you to Asia, make sure to try one of Taste of Thailand’s tours!
 Click HERE to take a look at their locations and tour options and to purchase your tickets.